Mazvel/maswavespytest/README.md

 The MASWavesPy package consists of four primary modules: `wavefield`, `dispersion`, `combination` and `inversion`, and two supplementary modules: `dataset` and `select_dc`.

 The `wavefield` module provides methods to import recorded shot gathers as `RecordMC` objects.
-The phase shift method[^1] is used to transform each shot gather into the frequency-phase velocity domain.
+The phase shift method (1) is used to transform each shot gather into the frequency-phase velocity domain.
 The `dataset` module can be used to import a set of shot gathers in the form of a `Dataset` object through a .csv file.

 The `dispersion` module, along with the supplementary `select_dc` module, provides methods for visualization of the phase velocity spectrum and dispersion curve (DC) identification using a GUI (Graphical User Interface).
 An `ElementDC` object stores the frequency-phase velocity domain representation of a given `RecordMC` and the corresponding DC (referred to as an elementary DC).

-The `combination` module provides methods to combine elementary DCs obtained from multiple shot gathers into a composite DC[^2] (a `CombineDCs` object) and to assess and view the spread in the dispersion data, either as a function of frequency or wavelength.
+The `combination` module provides methods to combine elementary DCs obtained from multiple shot gathers into a composite DC (2) (a `CombineDCs` object) and to assess and view the spread in the dispersion data, either as a function of frequency or wavelength.
 A `Dataset` object can contain multiple pairs of `RecordMC` and `ElementDC` objects (one pair for each shot gather) and provides routines for initializing a `CombineDCs` for the set of records or a particular subset of records.

 The `inversion` module provides methods to evaluate the shear wave velocity profile of the tested site.
 The inversion methods, along with routines for post-processing of the inversion results, are defined on an `InvertDC` object that is initialized using an experimental DC.
-The fast delta matrix algorithm[^3] is used for forward computations and a Monte-Carlo global search algorithm[^4] for searching the solution space for the optimal set of model parameters.
+The fast delta matrix algorithm (3) is used for forward computations and a Monte-Carlo global search algorithm (4) for searching the solution space for the optimal set of model parameters.

-A more comprehensive description of MASWavesPy is provided in[^5]
+A more comprehensive description of MASWavesPy is provided in (5).

+> (1): Park, C.B., Miller, R.D., Xia, J. (1998).
+Imaging dispersion curves of surface waves on multi-channel record.
+In _SEG Technical Program Expanded Abstracts 1998_, New Orleans, Louisiana, pp. 1377–1380. [https://doi.org/10.1190/1.1820161](https://doi.org/10.1190/1.1820161)
+> (2): Olafsdottir, E.A., Bessason, B., Erlingsson, S. (2018a).
+Combination of dispersion curves from MASW measurements. _Soil Dynamics and Earthquake Engineering_, 113, pp. 473–487. [https://doi.org/10.1016/j.soildyn.2018.05.025](https://doi.org/10.1016/j.soildyn.2018.05.025)
+> (3): Buchen, P.W., Ben-Hador, R. (1996).
+Free-mode surface-wave computations. _Geophysical Journal International_, 124(3), pp. 869–887. [https://doi.org/10.1111/j.1365-246X.1996.tb05642.x](https://doi.org/10.1111/j.1365-246X.1996.tb05642.x)
+> (4): Olafsdottir, E.A., Erlingsson, S., Bessason, B. (2020).
+Open-Source MASW Inversion Tool Aimed at Shear Wave Velocity Profiling for Soil Site Explorations, _Geosciences_, 10(8), 322. [https://doi.org/10.3390/geosciences10080322](https://doi.org/10.3390/geosciences10080322)
+> (5): Olafsdottir, E.A., Bessason, B., Erlingsson, S., Kaynia, A.M.
+A Tool for Processing and Inversion of MASW Data and a Study of Inter-Session Variability of MASW.
+Submitted to _Geotechnical Testing Journal_ (in review).

 ### Referencing MASWavesPy
 Referencing the MASWavesPy software and a paper related to its development is highly appreciated.